I'm Honey!

 I decided to muse on the topic because I am off to New York next week with my ultimate concierge.
 He has a has a meeting at the United Nations discussing the topic of worldwide affordable housing.
 While there we are going to attend a performance at Carnegie Hall, see the Michael Jackson show, and have dinner with friends.

-As a lucky and grateful world traveler, I have had my share of amazing experiences.
+As a lucky and grateful world traveler, my many years of travel experience have taught me valuable safety practices.
 But also unexpected scares pertaining to safety.
 While I am not traveling solo, as a woman over 50, I understand the importance of taking precautions.

 I recall a shocking experience I had in New York on Fifth Avenue.
 I was walking down the street with my husband on a beautiful sunny fall day.
 Fifth Avenue was packed with smiling pedestrians and we looked forward to a day of shopping and an evening at the theatre.

-One does not think of a robbery occurring when you are walking down a busy street.
-I am putting you on notice that they do so please beware.
+One does not think of a robbery or crime occurring when you are walking down a busy, upscale street.
+I am putting you on notice that they do, so please beware.

 I was wearing a crossbody handbag that fell to my waist.
 As we walked down the street, I felt a nudge against the right side of my body, the side where my purse hung.
 Naturally, I glanced down when I felt the nudge and automatically stepped closer to my ultimate concierge.